 I love to say the word “chimichurri” because it sounds exactly like what it is in texture, color, and flavor.
-Chimichurri is an uncooked sauce consisting of parsley, olive oil, red wine vinegar, garlic, dried oregano, and small fresh red chilies, all mixed together in a vibrant green herbaceous condiment.
-And somewhat surprisingly, it goes exceptionally well with grilled meats.
+Chimichurri is an uncooked sauce consisting of parsley, olive oil, red wine vinegar, garlic, dried oregano, and small fresh red chilies (ripe jalapenos), all mixed together in a vibrant green herbaceous condiment.
+It goes exceptionally well with grilled meats.

 Although the recipe's origin, and even the name chimichurri, is not really clear, it was most likely invented by the cowboys (gauchos) of the high cattle plains of Argentina.
 Argentina has a long and vast history of cattle raising, with large tracts of land dedicated to ranching.
 At night, the gauchos would sit around the campfire, grilling meat for dinner and adding chimichurri sauce as they ate.
 Except for olive oil, which they carried in their saddle bags, most chimichurri ingredients were wild and easily foraged.
 The world later discovered that this very simple-to-prepare and delicious sauce is the perfect accompaniment to grilled meats.